Red Light Therapy for Multiple Sclerosis - Promising New Support

 Introduction: Red Light Therapy for Multiple Sclerosis Care

-In this article, we will learn about how red light therapy for multiple sclerosis operates, its applications, and what science has to say regarding this new technique.
+In this article, we will learn how red light therapy for multiple sclerosis operates, its applications, and what science has to say regarding this new technique.

 Understanding Multiple Sclerosis: Causes and Progression

-The precise etiology of this disorder is still not identified, but evidence indicates that a combination of genetic susceptibility, environmental factors, viral infections, and immune system function abnormalities may cause it.
-This disease affects women more than men, and typically occurs between the ages of 20 and 40.
+In MS, the immune system attacks the myelin sheath of nerve fibers, which disrupts the smooth flow of electrical signals between the brain and the rest of the body, causing a wide range of physical and cognitive symptoms.
+The precise cause is not identified, but evidence indicates a combination of genetic susceptibility, environmental factors, and viral infections.
+This disease affects women more than men and typically occurs between the ages of 20 and 40.

 Challenges with Traditional MS Treatments